Singer, Astrophysicist, Polymath.

 All images created by Raishma.

-Raishma J. Mohan-Ram was born and established in New York.
-Raishma is a multi-lingual Vocalist who sings in Arabic, French, Italian, Latin, Portuguese, Spanish and Sanskrit.
-In Western music she is trained in the style of Ballads, Broadway Musicals, Gospel, Opera and Soul.
+Raishma J. Mohan-Ram was born and raised in New York.
+Raishma is a multi-lingual Singer who has the ability to sing in English, Arabic, French, Italian, Latin, Portuguese, Spanish and Sanskrit.
+In Western music she is experienced in singing Soul, Gospel, Ballads, and trained in Broadway Musicals to Opera.
 Nurturing artistic talents is an important part of her family legacy of worldly scholars and legends.

-At the expressive age of three, she held her first performance in a Christian church.
+At the expressive age of three, Raishma held her first performance in a Christian church.
 The congregation were in tears and expressed to her parents of how deeply moved they were by her voice.
 They were in shock at the "powerful voice that this little girl produced."
 Word spread across holy temples in New York, Pennsylvania and Texas.
 Raishma had a long future developing her vocal talent while touring in churches, cathedrals and Hindu temples.
-At the same age, on her yellow bedroom wall, Raishma went wild in drawings that had her whole family in awe.
+At the same age, on her yellow bedroom wall, Raishma went wild in producing many drawings that had her entire family in awe.
 Her mother took her to the beach frequently and Raishma would never want to part with the Ocean.
-That was the moment when her mother knew she must nurture Raishma's gifts, her passions were brightly shining from this prolific age.
+That was the moment when her mother knew she must nurture Raishma's gifts, when her excitement for all these things were brightly shining.
 Raishma's mother reached out to the founder of the Great Neck Arts Center (now known as the Gold Coast Arts Center), Regina Gil.
 The first class of the K-12 school was held where children painted in watercolor on the pillows that they learned to sew.
 Her mother then took Raishma to swim tryouts and she "moved in the water like a fish," she was spotted by a former Olympic Coach named Bob who would become a lifelong teacher.
-Raishma was accepted into the Fine Arts Program and her thrilling academic journey began alongside her routine swim classes.
+Raishma was accepted into the Fine Arts Program and her thrilling journey began alongside her competitive swim training.